 - A. The implementation guidance follows the structure of the regulations, which is laid out the same for vessel, facilities, and Outer Continental Shelf (OCS) facilities.
 Except where noted, the same background and application information can be used regardless of where the inspection is taking place.
 For example, the waiver requirements are the same for a vessel as an OCS facility. - B. This guidance applies to foreign vessels that are not subject to SOLAS that operate with a Vessel Security Plan approved by the Coast Guard.
 Foreign vessels subject to SOLAS will be addressed under a separate Port State Control NVIC. - C. In each paragraph, there is a background section in plain type, followed by the practical application in italics.
 The background section is intended as a general discussion of the particular regulation cite.
-Other background information is contained in enclosures (4), which is derived from the preamble of 33 CFR 104.
+Other background information is contained in enclosure (4), which is derived from the preamble of 33 CFR 104.
 The background information contained in this enclosure is directed at answering an inspector's concerns for completing VSP verification rather that the more general information contained in the preamble. - D. The italicized portions give specific direction for the inspector to use when verifying compliance.
 The purpose of the inspection is to verify that the vessel is complying with the approved plan and to identify possible security vulnerabilities that are not adequately addressed.
-When making these judgements the inspector may use the guidance in the italicized portion of this enclosure.
-As with any policy guidance, the information contained herein does not carry the weight of regulation.
+When making these judgments the inspector may use the guidance in the italicized portion of this enclosure.
+As with any policy guidance, the information contained herein is not a regulation and does not impose legally-binding requirements on any party.
 The owner or operator crew may suggest an alternative to this guidance that meets or exceeds these standards, and the alternative may be considered at any time.